What is Play-Based Learning?

-- Staff /parents organize indoor and outdoor environments to encourage children to learn through play.
+- Staff and teaching parents organize indoor and outdoor environments to encourage children to learn through play.

 - We meet the age appropriate and individual needs of the whole child by providing a hands-on environment that enhances cognitive, language, physical, and socio-emotional development.